nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 ## Establish a Cold Trade from Dead Xenos Worlds

-The “Cold Trade” is the name given to the black market in xenos materials, much of it illegal despite the terms of a Rogue Trader’s Warrant of Trade.
+The “Cold Trade” is the name given to the black market in xenos materials, much of it illegal despite the terms of a Rogue Trader's Warrant of Trade.
 Xenos artefacts are rarer than common resources, but also more dangerous to trade within the Imperium.
 A Rogue Trader must make diligent efforts to develop a secure web of connections to smugglers and crime barons of the Cold Trade, as well as to wealthy collectors and xenosavants.

 Example Requirements:
 * Xenos worlds, usually long dead